KroqueJa/qwc/CONTRIBUTING.md

 ## Commits

-Plain, short, imperative subject lines — `Fix release flow`, `Improve line counting thread economy` — under ~72 characters, with the "why" in the body when it isn't obvious from the diff.
 The project does not use Conventional Commits or commit-message-driven release tooling.
 Releases are tags (`vX.Y.Z`) cut by the maintainer; `--version` reports the release tag (or the commit for dev builds).

+Unless very difficult, should end the phrase "This commit will...".
+Always start with a capital letter.

 ## Pull requests